 If you have a question or problem, check the documentation or help file that came with the program to see if you can find an answer.
 If you are unable to solve the problem or need additional assistance, check the product support page by clicking the appropriate link in the Product Support contents frame to the left.
-Also, make sure the problem you are experiencing has not been fixed with a maintenance release of the program.
-A description of the fixes and enhancements for each maintenance release are listed on its home page.

 If you do not find an answer in the help file or on our web site, click the e-mail technical support link or you can e-mail us at firstname.lastname@example.org.
 Please be sure to provide a complete description of the problem including the exact wording of any error message, what you were doing when the error occurred, the version of Microsoft Excel that you are using and the version of Windows you are running.

 On rare occasions, very aggressive spam blocking software on your ISP's mail server or on your own computer will block our response to your support request.
 If you do not receive a response within 24 hours, please check your spam folder and spam settings to insure that our e-mail was not blocked.
 Also, please send us an e-mail reminder so that we can resend the message from a different e-mail address.
 Please be assured that we do not use bulk e-mailing or participate in any type of spamming.

 It is our policy to respond to any request within 24 hours and the same day whenever possible.
 It is our mission to provide both quality software and quality service.